Household Cavalry: King's Life Guard

 The Household Cavalry Mounted Regiment provides the King's Life Guard, the mounted guard at the entrance to Horse Guards.
 Horse Guards is the official main entrance to both St James's Palace and Buckingham Palace.
 The guard is on horseback from 10 am until 4 pm, with the two sentries changing every hour.
 From 4 pm until 8 pm, a pair of dismounted sentries remain.
 At 8 pm, the gates of Horse Guards are locked, and a single sentry remains until 7 am.
 When the King is in London, the Guard consists of one officer, one corporal major (who carries the standard), two non-commissioned officers, one trumpeter and ten troopers.
 This is known as a "long guard".
 When the King is not resident in London, the Guard is reduced to two non-commissioned officers and ten troopers.
 This is known as a "short guard".
 Responsibility for mounting the guard alternates between The Life Guards and The Blues and Royals.
 Every summer, the King's Troop, Royal Horse Artillery takes over the role, while the HCMR conducts important regimental training outside of London.

 Ranks

 Officers

 Second Lieutenants in The Blues and Royals are known as Cornets.
+Officers also wear different crowns and stars on their badges of rank compared to officers of other regiments.
+Field officers in the Household Cavalry wear a depiction of the Tudor Crown (referred to in Army Dress Regulations as 'the Imperial Crown') minus the cap, including during the reign of Elizabeth II when field officers in all other regiments wore a depiction of St Edward's Crown.
+Instead of a depiction of the Bath star, the design used by officers in the Household Cavalry is the Garter star.